+Introduction.
 The creation of the human rights treaty bodies has become a breakthrough in the development of the control-mechanisms in the field of human rights at the international level.
 Being established to monitor the implementation of the core international human rights treaties, these bodies today play a "fundamental role in promoting and protecting human rights due to the legal nature of their mandates" [14.
 Para.
-1; 2; 5].
-The treaty bodies, which now number 10 (1), provide an authoritative guidance on human rights standards, advise on how treaties should be applied in specific cases, inform the States parties on the activities that in a best way would ensure that all people enjoy their human rights as well as "generate advocacy platforms" for national human rights institutions (NHRIs) and civil society actors [8.
+5; 1; 2] The treaty bodies, which now number 10 (1), provide an authoritative guidance on human rights standards, advise on how treaties should be applied in specific cases, inform the States parties on the activities that in a best way would ensure that all people enjoy their human rights as well as "generate advocacy platforms" for national human rights institutions (NHRIs) and civil society actors [8.
 Para.
 2].
 Over decades, as different treaties came into force and their monitoring bodies assumed their specific functions, the treaty bodies have developed into an interlinked system.
 The major function of the treaty bodies is to review periodic reports submitted by States.
-Most treaty bodies consider individual communications, except for CRC and CMW whose competence to examine individual complaints has not yet entered into force, and issue general comments or recommendations regarding the provisions of the respective treaties, they are also empowered to undertake inquiries, while one treaty body - SPT - is working largely through field missions.
-Notably, the interrelationship between the different functions of the treaty bodies is regarded as one of their distinct strengths [8.
+Most treaty bodies consider individual communications, except for CRC and CMW whose competence to examine individual complaints has not yet entered into force, and issue general comments or recommendations regarding the provisions of the respective treaties [3].
+They are also empowered to undertake inquiries, while one treaty body - SPT - is working largely through field missions [8.
 Para.
-3] The independence of these bodies is their distinctive feature that guarantees objectivity and a non-selective approach to all human rights removes them from political context [23].
+3].
+The independence of these bodies is their distinctive feature that guarantees objectivity and a non-selective approach to all human rights removes them from political context [23].

 It has long been recognised that the treaty body system would benefit from 'institutional and other forms of strengthening in order to render it more efficient and effective" [20.
 Para.
-3; 4].
+4; 3].
 A great number of proposals have been developed since 1990-s with the major UN initiatives to strengthen the treaty body system launched by the then Secretary-General Kofi Annan in the early 2000s, the Office of the UN High Commissioner for Human Rights (OHCHR) in 2006.
 The present stage of the process of strengthening the treaty body system has been marked by the initiative of the UN High Commissioner Navi Pillay in 2009 [24] and the on-going intergovernmental process extended until the first half of February 2014 with a view to finalize the elaboration of an outcome document [25].